imjoseangel/ansiblestuff/README.md

 While listing the facts on the local system, filter the list showing only the content pertaining to the system IP addresses.

 `ansible local -m setup -a 'filter=ans*ipv4*'`

+async: 300 -> Number of seconds
+poll: 3 -> Number of simultaneous hosts